-If you're not meeting new people and telling them about your products and services, you're not developing a pipeline of potential new customers and you are going to see fewer sales in the future as a result.
+If you're not meeting new people and telling them about your shop, you're not developing a pipeline of potential new customers and you are going to see fewer sales in the future as a result.

 This sounds pretty obvious, I know.
-But I'm always surprised when I talk to local business owners and ask them about their promotional efforts.
+But I'm always surprised when I talk to local shop owners and ask them about their promotional efforts.

-When I look at the pipeline-filling activities of local businesses, I see mostly a scattershot approach.
+When I look at the pipeline-filling activities of local repair shops, I see mostly a scattershot approach.